mat-intersections/bela_sample/README.md

 [logo]: https://raw.githubusercontent.com/disastrid/bela_patternLibrary/master/logo.png "Sample: A Library for Bela"

-Sample is a pattern library lays out the design and layout conventions for a brand or group of sites.
-This is the one for Bela.
+Sample is a pattern library.
+A pattern lays out the design and layout conventions for a brand or group of sites (if you're interested, there's a really good description [here](https://boagworld.com/design/pattern-library/)).
+This is the one for Bela's browser-based IDE and web presence.
+It lays out standards for visual things like design and behaviour, as well as code.

+Sample exists so Bela's design, interfaces and user experience can evolve, and things don't break every time something changes.
+It also exists so components can be easily extracted and applied to other projects where needed.

-It is highly componentised, and relies mostly on CSS3 for functionality (though it also uses [jQuery](http://jquery.com/) and 50 lines of Javascript).
+Sample is highly componentised, and relies mostly on CSS3 for functionality (though it also uses [jQuery](http://jquery.com/) and about 50 lines of Javascript).
 It relies on the [Sass extension language](http://sass-lang.com/) for SCSS, and rolls all styles together using the included Gulp file.

 ##To make changes: